Just Show Up Discipline Over Motivation Not because I’m some iron-willed savage.

 Consistency builds success.

-I wrote about this before in the boredom of building a business and why consistency wins — because most success stories look boring in real time.
+the boredom of building a business and why consistency wins — because most success stories look boring in real time.

 I don’t row because I wake up excited.